 - Stay home when you are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 If you have traveled to or from an affected area in the last 14 days and feel sick with a fever, cough, or have difficulty breathing, or if you have had close contact with someone showing these symptoms, the Iowa Department of Public Health is asking that you do the following:

 - Seek medical care right away.
 Before you go to a healthcare office, call ahead and tell them about your travel and your symptoms.

 - Do not travel while sick.
 Avoid contact with others.

 - Cover your coughs and sneezes.

 - Wash hands often.

-- Wash your hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer that contains at least 60 percent alcohol if soap and water are not available.
+- Wash your hands frequently with soap and water for 20 seconds or with a hand sanitizer if soap and water are not available.